August 2022

 Check the alarm

 In some cases, the name of the alarm’s company can be found on the external siren.
-We would then advise trying to get in touch with them, as the sales agent at the company is more than likely to be able to get in contact with the occupant of the property, or at least provide the contact information to the caller on the phone.
+We would then advise trying to get in touch with them, as the sales agent at the company is more than likely to be able to get in contact with the occupant of the property.

 Wait 20 minutes

-Depending on the age and type of alarm, you may find that after 20 minutes, the alarm siren will stop.
+Depending on the age and type of alarm, you may find that after 20 minutes, the alarm siren will stop for environmental purposes.
 This may not apply for much older alarms, or if the alarm system has encountered a fault and is malfunctioning.
 If an alarm is ringing for what is deemed as a long period of time, local authorities possess the power to issue the owner of the property a fine for noise pollution.

 The Environmental Protection Act